 All students are expected to attend school on a daily basis.
-If a student is sick or has an appointment, the parent should call before 8:00am (382-2751 ext.
-5) and report the student's absence for a verified absence.
-If no parent contact is made, the office will attempt to reach the parent for verification; if the parent cannot be reached, the student will be listed as unexcused or truant.
+If a student will be absent from school, the parent should call before 8:00am (382-2751 ext.
+1) and report the student's absence..
+If no parent contact is made, the office will attempt to reach the parent for verification; if the parent cannot be reached, the student will be listed as unexcused.
 The principal or counselor may make home visits when a student is habitually absent.